Which Thyroid Medication is Best for Hashimoto’s

 Desiccated thyroid medications, such as Amour®, WP Thyroid®, and Nature-Throid®, provide the full range of thyroid hormones, including T4, T3, T2, and T1.
-This is particularly beneficial for those patients who have difficulty converting T4 to T3, and may be helpful for hypothyroid patients trying to lose weight, as some scientists believe that T2 is important for weight loss.
+This is particularly beneficial for those patients who have difficulty converting T4 to T3.
+It may also be helpful for hypothyroid patients trying to lose weight.
+According to some scientists, T2 is important for weight loss.

-Desiccated thyroid medication also includes thyroglobulin (the binding protein that carries thyroid hormones through your bloodstream), which slows the distribution of T3 throughout the body so that a single dose lasts the whole day.
+Desiccated thyroid medication also includes thyroglobulin (the binding protein that carries thyroid hormones through your bloodstream).
+Thyroglobulin slows the distribution of T3 throughout the body so that a single dose lasts the whole day.

 In theory, the thyroglobulin could cause problems for those with Hashimoto’s as it could elevate your thyroglobulin antibodies.
-I say ‘in theory’ because I was taught this in my functional medicine training, however, I have prescribed thyroid medication to over a thousand patients, I have only actually seen this happen in four patients.
+I say ‘in theory’ because I was taught this in my functional medicine training.
+However, I prescribed thyroid medication to over a thousand patients, yet I only actually saw this happen in four patients.
 So, while it is possible, clinically I would say it is very rare.

-Because desiccated thyroid medication is the most complete treatment option, and the most similar to your body’s natural thyroid process, I find that it is the right fit for many (although not all) of my patients.
-Beyond my own clinical experience, multiple studies have shown that some patients prefer desiccated medication to T4-only treatment.
+Desiccated thyroid medication is the most complete treatment option, and the most similar to your body’s natural thyroid process.
+I found it to be the right fit for many of my patients.
+Beyond my own clinical experience, multiple studies show that some patients prefer desiccated medication to T4-only treatment.

-In a double-blind study where patients were given either desiccated thyroid medication or generic synthetic T4 for 12 weeks and then switched to the other drug, 49% of the patients preferred desiccated thyroid extract, 19% preferred synthetic T4, and 23% had no preference.
-The patients also lost an average of 2.84 pounds while on desiccated thyroid hormone compared to the synthetic T4 drugs.
-Another study found that 78% of patients who switched from a synthetic T4 treatment to a desiccated medication preferred the desiccated medication.
+In a double-blind study where patients were given either desiccated thyroid medication or generic synthetic T4 for 12 weeks and then switched to the other drug, 49% of the patients preferred desiccated thyroid extract, 19% preferred synthetic T4, and 23% had no preference.3 The patients also lost an average of 2.84 pounds while on desiccated thyroid hormone compared to the synthetic T4 drugs.
+Another study found that 78% of patients who switched from synthetic T4 treatment to desiccated medication preferred desiccated medication.4

 Each brand also differs in the variety of strengths it offers.
 WP Thyroid® and Armour® are available in eight different strengths (WP Thyroid® has more options for smaller doses, while Armour® has more options for higher doses), whereas Nature-Throid is available at 13 different strengths, ranging from low to high concentrations.

-Many conventional doctors are reluctant to prescribe desiccated thyroid medication, claiming that the levels of thyroid hormones in them are inconsistent and unregulated.
+Many conventional doctors are reluctant to prescribe desiccated thyroid medication.
+They claim that the levels of thyroid hormones in them are inconsistent and unregulated.
 Although this was true decades ago, since the 1980’s the exact amount of each thyroid hormone in desiccated thyroid medications is regulated using the same standards as synthetic medications.

-But, it is important to note that, while consistent and regulated, the T4 toT3 ratio in desiccated medications is lower than your natural T4 to T3 ratio (4.22:1 compared to 11:1), since pigs produce their thyroid hormones at different ratios than humans do.
-Because of this, some patients taking desiccated thyroid medication who want to increase their T4 dose without increasing their T3 will need to supplement with a T4 medication.
+It is important to note that, while consistent and regulated, the T4 toT3 ratio in desiccated medications is lower than your natural T4 to T3 ratio (4.22:1 compared to 11:1).
+This is because pigs produce thyroid hormones at different ratios than humans do.
+Some patients taking desiccated thyroid medication who want to increase their T4 dose without increasing their T3 will need to supplement with a T4 medication.
 Personally, this is what I have to do.

-For those who need extremely specific doses, compounded combination T4 and T3 medications offer the most flexibility, since they are custom-formulated based on the patient to provide the exact strength and T4 to T3 ratio that they need.
-The drawbacks of compounded medications are that they do not contain the other components of the thyroid like the desiccated porcine gland does, such as T2, T1, and thyroglobulin.
+For those who need extremely specific doses, compounded combination T4 and T3 medications offer the most flexibility.
+They are custom-formulated based on the patient to provide the exact strength and T4 to T3 ratio that they need.
+The drawback of compounded medications is that they do not contain other components of the thyroid.
+The desiccated porcine gland does—with T2, T1, and thyroglobulin.

 Finding the Medication and Dose that Work for You